doicm/WOFFEnemyRandoPy/readme.md

 folder will need to be placed in the WOFF executable folder (may only work on Windows Steam, as it's untested in other versions).
-To find, go to Steam and right-click the game "World of Final Fantasy, click Manage -> Browse local files....
+To find, go to Steam and right-click the game "World of Final Fantasy", click Manage -> Browse local files....
 It should take you to the folder.
 Put the enemyRando folder in the WOFF folder next to the WOFF executable.